DK-Hostmaster/DKHM-RFC-AuthInfo/README.md

 | Can unset **AuthInfo** token | X            | X                          |         |
 | Can view **AuthInfo** token  | X            | X                          | X (1)   |

-1) Can see if Registrant or Admin/Proxy has initiated request for change of name server, please see below: "Registrant, Admin/Proxy Generates AuthInfo token directly in registry".
+1) Can see if Registrant or Admin/Proxy has initiated request for change of name server, please see below: "Generation of AuthInfo token with Registry".

-### Registrant, Admin/Proxy Generates AuthInfo token directly in registry
+### Generation of AuthInfo token with Registry

 | Scenario                           | Outcome            |
 | :--------------------------------- | ------------------ |